learnbyexample/cli-computing/Shell.md

 <br>
 ### <a name="wildcards"></a>Wildcards

 It is easy to specify complete filenames as command arguments when they are few in number.
 But suppose, one has to delete hundreds of log files, spread across different sub-directories?
 Wildcards, or also known as globbing patterns help in such cases, provided the filenames have a commonality to exploit.
 We have already seen regular expressions used in commands like `grep` and `sed`.
-Shell wildcards are similar
+Shell wildcards are similar but has fundamental and syntactical differences

-**wildcards**

 * `*` match any character, 0 or more times
     * as a special case, `*` won't match the starting `.` of hidden files and has to be explicity specified